-Keep on top of your vehicle costs with Savvy’s leasing calculator
+Keep on top of your vehicle costs with Savvy’s car lease calculator

 Leasing a vehicle may be a cost-effective option for you or your business, but it’s important to understand all of the potential charges involved.
-This vehicle lease calculator will show you your monthly repayments, as well as the total interest you’ll pay, to help you keep on top of your vehicle costs.
+Our car lease calculator will show you your monthly repayments, as well as the total interest you’ll pay, to help you keep on top of your costs, whether you're leasing a car or a piece of equipment.

-To use the leasing calculator, enter in the purchase price of your car or equipment and the residual value agreed between you and your leasing company.
-Next, enter the leasing term, the interest rate and by what method the payments are made: either in advance (payment is made before the month of leasing) or in arrears (payment is made after the month of leasing).
+To use the car lease calculator, enter the purchase price of your car or equipment and the residual value agreed between you and your leasing company.
+Next, enter the leasing term, the interest rate and how payments are made: either in advance (payment is made before the month of leasing) or in arrears (payment is made after the month of leasing).

-Once you’ve filled all this out, you’ll be able to see how much your monthly repayment, total interest payable and total overall cost are.
-You can use the calculator to play around with different numbers until you arrive at a monthly repayment and term that you’re comfortable with and use this information when you’re negotiating your agreement with your lease provider and/or employer.
+Once you’ve filled all this out, you’ll be able to see how much your monthly payment, total interest payable and total overall cost are.
+You can use the calculator to play around with different numbers until you arrive at a monthly repayment and term that you’re comfortable with.
+From there, you can use this information when you’re negotiating your agreement with your lease provider and/or employer.

 What leases can I use this calculator for?